myhedinv/GR34PPM/README.md

 2. Open the project in Xcode.
 3. Build and run the app on your simulator or device.

-## Technologies Used
+## Made with

+- Xcode as the IDE.
-- Swift programming language
+- Swift programming language.
-- Swift Storyboard for building the user interface
+- Swift Storyboard for building the user interface.
 - SQLite for data management.
 - CryptoSwift for encryption.